-4.9.16 Section 4.14 of the draft guidance states that it will be for a planning authority to determine whether the relevant policy criteria have been met, taking into account the circumstances of the particular proposal.
-It adds:
+4.9.18 Section 4.14 of the guidance states that it will be for the decision maker to determine whether the relevant policy criteria have been met, taking into account the circumstances of the particular proposal.
+The guidance adds:

-"NPF4 does not specify how much enhancement, or 'net gain' should be delivered, though biodiversity should clearly be left in a 'demonstrably better state' than without intervention.
+"NPF4 does not specify how much enhancement or 'net gain' should be delivered, though biodiversity should clearly be left in a 'demonstrably better state' than without intervention.
 Rather, the selection and design of enhancements will be a matter of judgement based on the circumstances of the individual case, taking into account a range of considerations."

-- 4.9.17 The draft guidance makes reference to the various considerations which are already set out in the NatureScot guidance issued in the Summer of 2023 with regard to NPF4 Policy 3 (as listed above). - 4.9.18 The draft guidance also makes reference to off-site delivery of enhancement proposals and states at Paragraph 4.19 that:
+- 4.9.19 The guidance makes reference to the various considerations which are already set out in the NatureScot guidance issued in the Summer of 2023 with regard to NPF4 Policy 3 (as listed above). - 4.9.20 The draft guidance also makes reference to off-site delivery of enhancement proposals and states at Paragraph 4.19 that: